 AMD’s Zen 4

-AMD’s Zen 4 is the first of their 5nm product line and is likely to have some very fast multi-core performance.
-That said, its release isn’t expected until “sometime in 2022,” meaning it’s going to be a while before real laptops are equipped with this chipset.
+AMD’s Zen 4 is the first of their 5nm product line and will likely have some high-speed multi-core performance.
+That said, its release isn’t expected until “sometime in 2022,” meaning it’s going to be a while before actual laptops are equipped with this chipset.

-Which means we can’t actually get real Geekbench scores for this chipset yet.
+This means we can’t get actual Geekbench scores for this chipset yet.
 That said, I speculate that this chipset will be more performant than Intel’s Alder-Lake due to AMD’s 5nm design.
-But, that’s pure speculation not based in anything other than how AMD’s been beating Intel the past few generations.
+But, that’s pure speculation.

 Apple did it!
 They actually built a laptop that’s faster than the competition!
-And if you’re like me and require a Mac for XCode development or working in Final Cut Pro, you’re extremely happy Apple finally built a very high performance device for you to work on!
+Suppose you require a Mac for XCode development or work in Final Cut Pro (like me).
+In that case, you’re delighted Apple finally built a very high-performance device for you to work on!

-That said, Intel and AMD next-gen processors are likely to catch up or surpass Apple in the near future.
+That said, Intel and AMD next-gen processors are likely to catch up or surpass Apple shortly.
 Meaning this computer won’t be game-changing for very long.
-By mid-2022 I expect you’ll be able to find faster Windows laptops for a good amount less money than what Apple charges.
+By mid-2022, I expect you’ll be able to find faster Windows laptops for less money.

-And if we’re being honest most of you don’t need this much machine.
-AMD’s Zen 3 and Intel’s 11th gen PC’s are perfectly fast for most tasks that you’ll find yourself doing.
-These top of the line PC’s are mostly for people doing video editing, 3D modeling, programming, or hardcore gaming.
+And if we’re being honest, most of you don’t need this much machine.
+AMD’s Zen 3 and Intel’s 11th gen PCs are perfectly fast for most tasks that you’ll find yourself doing.
+These top-of-the-line PCs are primarily for people doing video editing, 3D modeling, programming, or hardcore gaming.
 Not checking emails.